20 Years of TexAgs.com

 Another contributor suggested a touch-and-go training exercise at College Station’s Easterwood Airport could create a “floating-light” effect when flying directly toward an observer’s point of view.

-Riveting content to be sure, but it’s entertaining and mostly “kind-spirited,” and it keeps the doors open at TexAgs facilities which today employ more than two dozen individuals and are located near the intersection of George Bush Drive and Wellborn Road in College Station, within easy walking–distance of Kyle Field.
+This sort of “riveting” content keeps the doors open at TexAgs’ headquarters located near the intersection of George Bush Drive and Wellborn Road in College Station–within easy walking distance of Kyle Field.
+The company today employs more than two dozen individuals.

 TexAgs celebrated its 20th anniversary in July 2018.
-The occasion paid tribute to Peter Kuo’s initial registration of the “www.texags.com” domain.
+The occasion gave Jones and Liucci the opportunity to pay tribute to Peter Kuo’s initial registration of the “www.texags.com” domain.
 Kuo is no longer involved with the enterprise he founded.

-In a “Premium” video interview on TexAgs.com, which aired live on TexAgs daily local radio show and streamed as live video content on the site, Jones talked about the turning point in his venture.
+In a “Premium” video interview on TexAgs.com, which aired live on TexAgs daily local radio show and streamed as live content on the website, Jones talked about the turning point in his venture.

 “The switch to me felt like it occurred in about 2008 when we made a bigger commitment to what we were doing on our content side.
 Before that, it was pretty much just Billy and me, and I didn’t produce any content.”